metinaydar/metinaydar/README.md

     ('Scrum Fundamentals Certified', 'SCRUMstudy', 'Active'),
     ('IBM Quantum Challenge - Advanced', 'IBM', 'Achievement'), ('CERN School of Computing', 'CERN', 'Completed');

+SELECT
+    'Master of Science in Physics' as degree, 'Dumlupinar University' as institution,
+    '2007-2011' as period,
+    'Simulation of free electron lasers via MATLAB' as focus, 'CERN big-data analysis via Python' as experience, 'International grants and scholarships' as achievements;
 ```

 ---